S7bhash/DeNet/README.md

     -   [Java JDK](https://www.oracle.com/java/technologies/downloads/) (Version 11 or higher).
     -   [Android Studio](https://developer.android.com/studio): The IDE for Android development.

-### 2. Project Setup
+### 2. Initial Project Setup

-Follow these steps in your terminal, at the root of the project directory.
+If this is your first time building for mobile, follow these steps in your terminal at the project root.

 #### Step A: Install Capacitor
 Install the Capacitor CLI (Command Line Interface) and the core native platform packages.